PowerShell/PowerShell/docs/workflow/resources.md

 **Don't edit** `.resx` files from Visual Studio.
 It will try to create `.cs` files for you and you will get whole bunch of hard-to-understand errors.

-To edit resource file, use any **plain text editor**.
+To edit a resource file, use any **plain text editor**.
-Resource file is a simple XML file, and it's easy to edit.
+A resource file is a simple XML file, and it's easy to edit.

 ## Convert `.txt` resource files into `.resx` files